Skip to main content

 It might or might not have spread to nearby lymph nodes (Any N).

-It has not spread to a distant sites (M0).
+It has not spread to distant parts of the body (M0).

 OR